Robird/xi-editor-sharp/docs/skeleton/rope.md

     /// Get the position of the cursor. pub fn pos(&self) -> usize {...}

+    /// Creates a [`CursorDescriptor`] snapshot of the current cursor state.
+    ///
+    /// The descriptor owns all cached path information, allowing the cursor to
+    /// be reconstructed later without holding borrows into the tree.
+When the
+    /// cursor is invalid, the returned descriptor will also be marked invalid
+    /// and `restore`/`apply_descriptor` will return failure.
+    pub fn to_descriptor(&self) -> CursorDescriptor<N, L> {...}

+    /// Attempts to repopulate the cursor's cache from a descriptor.
+    ///
+    /// Returns `true` if the descriptor was still valid for the current tree and
+    /// the cursor was updated.
+On failure the cursor is left unchanged so the
+    /// caller can fall back to a fresh descent. pub fn apply_descriptor(&mut self, descriptor: &CursorDescriptor<N, L>) -> bool {...}

     /// Determine whether the current position is a boundary.
     ///